For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

-Tracking your video analytics is a great way to find out how your customers like your videos.
+Tracking your video analytics is a great way to find out how your potential customers like your videos.
 Look out for your video attention span rate, CTR on the landing page and the percentage of people that follow through to the CTA.

 9. Interact with the customer

 This is the second optional step in your landing page design creation, but it can do wonders for your conversion rates.

 If a prospect engages longer with your web site, it radically increases the chances of that engagement leading to a successful conversion rate.
 Offering interaction opportunities to your visitors is a great way of increasing engagement, and conversion rates, in turn.

 A great example is Wild Turkey – a beverage company.
 They personalize your drink choices, based on strength, taste and ingredients.